The spookiest time of the year is here.

 The Screenland Armour Theatre is one of Kansas City’s few operating historic theatres.
 They have a full lineup of scary and freaky movies featured during this celebration of all things creepy.

-See here for specific movies and showing dates.
+See here for specific movies and details.

 See here for more details.